elastic/support-diagnostics/README.md

 * `cd` to the top level repo directory and type `mvn package`.

 ## Run Requirements
-* JDK - Oracle or OpenJDK, 1.8-10
+* JDK - Oracle or OpenJDK, 1.8-10 +
-  * **Important Note:** The 1.7 version of the JDK is no longer supported.
-If you are running a 1.7 JRE/JDK you must upgrade or run the 6.3 version of the diagnostic.
-* A JRE may be used, however certain functionality such as jstack generated thread dumps will not be available.
+  * The IBM JDK is not supported due to JSSE related issues that cause TLS errors.
+  * **Important Note For Version 7:** Elasticsearch now includes a bundled JVM that is used by default.
+For the diagnostic to be able to retrieve thread dumps via Jstack it must be executed with the same JVM that was used to run Elasticsearch.
+Therefore you must:
+    * Set the Elasticsearch supplied JVM as as the default to be executed.
+On Linux distributions this would be the one returned by `which java`.
+    * Set JAVA_HOME to the directory containing the /bin directory for the included JDK.
+For example, <path to Elasticsearch 7 deployment>/jdk/Contents/Home.
 * If you are running a package installation under Linux you MUST run the command with elevated sudo privileges.
 Otherwise the utility will not be able to run the system queries.
-* It is recommended that you set the `JAVA_HOME` environment variable.
-It should point to the Java installation directory.
-If `JAVA_HOME` is not found, the utility will attempt to locate a distribution but if errors occur it may be necessary to set this manually.
 * The system account running the utility must have read access to the Elasticsearch files and write access to the output location.
 * If you are using Shield/Security the supplied user id must have permission to execute the diagnostic URL's.
 * Linux, Windows, and Mac OSX are supported.